sf-wdi-19-20/WDI21staging/CatchPhrasely/readme.md

 #CatchPhrase.ly

-Let's build an app for the game **Catchphrase**!
-Catchphrase is the game were you see a definition associated with a word.
+Let's build an app for **Catchphrase**!
+If you forget, Catchphrase is played to help remember words' definitions, just like flash cards.
+To play we need a list of `phrases` which have a `word` and a `definition`.
+For example: `word: "HTTP", definition: "part of the application layer of Internet protocol suite that is used to transfer media across the world wide web"`

 The lab will be a review of what we've done this past week.
 It is broken down into several sprints outlined below.

 ##Tips

 Model this project after the ToEat.ly app we built.
 First start CRUDing phrases just as we crudded food items.
-After you get that down you can worry about how to impliment any gamification, such as hiding the word until you click the definition.
+After you get that down you can worry about implimenting any bonus gamification.
+After sprint three, if you have the energy you can attempt hiding the definition until you click the word.

 ##Sprint One